Learn · Measuring Tools · 6 min read

 Have a floor plan?
 Skip the scanning.

 Upload any to-scale floor plan, trace the perimeter, set one known dimension.
-Accurate GLA in under 2 minutes on any device.
+Accurate GLA in minutes on any device.

 - Quick room check (furniture fit, rough dimensions): Built-in AR Measure app on any iPhone or Android.
 Fast, free, good enough.